CLG Oisín: Notable players

 Oisín have had many talented individuals who have passed through the club over the years.
 Eddie Hogan won a Leinster Senior medal with Kildare in 1956 and Pádraig Johnson won a Leinster Minor medal with Offaly in 1962.
 As well as representing Offaly at minor level Johnson was also President of the GAA in Britain between 1994 and 1996, the only Oisín member to have held that position.

-Peter Quinn of Fermanagh returned to Ireland and later became President of the GAA in 1991, whilst Canon Moss O'Connell went on to the pinnacle of the sport with Senior All-Ireland success with his native Kerry.
+Peter Quinn of Fermanagh returned to Ireland and later became President of the GAA in 1991, whilst Canon Moss O'Connell went on to the pinnacle of the sport with an All-Ireland Senior success with his native Kerry.

-Other regular intercounty players of the past include Fr Emmett Fullen RIP (Derry), Eamon Boland (Roscommon), Bob Harrison (Kildare), Kevin McNamee (Meath) and P.J.McGowan (Donegal).
+Other regular inter-county players of the past include Fr Emmett Fullen RIP (Derry), Eamon Boland (Roscommon), Bob Harrison (Kildare), Kevin McNamee (Meath) and P. J. McGowan (Donegal).

 Liam and Noel Gallagher of Oasis played Gaelic football at underage level with Oisín CLG.